 The beagle is a compact little rabbit hunter, one of the smallest members of the hound group that relies on scent to find his quarry.
 Though the precise origin of the beagle is unknown, the breed seems to have been a favorite human companion and vigorous rabbit hunter for centuries.
 Since the 1950s, the beagle has consistently ranked as one of the top 10 most loved breeds in the United States.

-The beagle was one of the top 10 breeds for the year 2008.
-Click here for the complete story on Top Dog Breeds of 2008.
+The beagle has been one of the top breeds based on the American Kennel Club (AKC) tallies.
+Click here for the complete list of top dog breeds - Top Dog Breeds of 2012 - Most Popular Dogs.

 History and Origin

 Though extensively researched, the origins of the beagle can only be traced back to the mid-19th century, though a beagle-like hound was used to hunt rabbits in the 14th century.
 The origin of the name "beagle" is likewise obscured by history; some believe the word comes from the Old English word "begele," or the Celtic "beag," both of which mean small.
 Despite a limited recorded history, it is generally believed that the beagle is one of the oldest breeds and is one of the breeds closest in appearance to the original hounds.

 The breed was developed in the British Isles.
 Besides being favored as a rabbit hunter, the beagle was a favorite breed of Queen Elizabeth.
 It belongs to a group of hunting dogs known as scent hounds, which use scent to search and find their prey.

 The beagle was officially recognized by the British Kennel Club in 1873 and brought to the United States.
 The National Beagle Club was formed in 1888.
 The American Kennel Club recognizes the beagle as a member of the hound group.

 Unfortunately, because of their compact size and friendly temperament, the beagle has been one of the most popular dog breeds to be used in medical research.

 Appearance and Size